csimmend/Asynch_3d/README.txt

 4. Configuration
 ==============================================================================

-1) Download and install the required software packages, netcdf, MPI, GPI2.
+1) Download and install the required software packages, MPI, GPI2.
    Note : GPI2 needs to be compiled against your MPI library of choice in order to use the  MPI interoperabilty mode.
    (./install.sh --with-mpi=/../../foo -p PREFIX)